xianghui/javascript101/content/lessons/1-5-objects.md

 console.log(now);
 ```

-Object definitions can be defined using function constructor.
-The objects are
+Object definitions are defined using function constructors.
+The objects can then
-can then be constructed using the `new` keyword (instead of being called as if
+be constructed using the `new` keyword (instead of being called as if they were
-they were normal functions).
+normal functions).

 ```javascript
 //function constructor